Tinggong/Microstructure.jl/docs/src/index.md

 ### Relationship to Other Packages
 Microstructure.jl focuses on tissue microstructure estimation.
 If you are also interested in fiber orientation and tractography, please check out [Fibers.jl](https://github.com/lincbrain/Fibers.jl).
 Microstructure.jl also uses I/O functions from Fibers.jl for reading and writing mri image files.

+### Acknowledgements
+Development of this package is supported by the NIH National Institute of Neurologic Disorders and Stroke (grants UM1-NS132358, R01-NS119911, R01-NS127353).